pixelpainter/comfyui-mute-bypass-by-ID/README.md

 # comfyui-mute-bypass-by-ID
 2 custom nodes for Comfyui for muting or bypassing a node by node ID.
 They are widget linkable or promotable as a subgraph node widget switch **or can be used as a stand alone node**.
-They can also mute/bypass in nested subgraphs by ID.

 Like this node?
 Feel free to buy me a coffee <a href="https://buymeacoffee.com/pixelpainter">buymeacoffee/pixelpainter</a> ...or not